Alex Riley: Singles competition (2011–2013)

 As part of the 2011 Supplemental Draft on April 26, Riley was moved to the SmackDown brand, separating him from The Miz.
 Riley debuted on the April 29 episode of SmackDown by interrupting Randy Orton, but had an RKO performed on him before he could speak.
 Despite being drafted, Riley continued to appear on Raw alongside The Miz.
 On the May 2 episode of Raw, The Miz chastised Riley not being at ringside at Extreme Rules the previous night when The Miz had lost the WWE Championship to Cena.
 Riley appeared alongside The Miz at the Over the Limit pay-per-view and attempted to help The Miz win his "I Quit" match against Cena, but The Miz was unsuccessful and failed to regain the WWE Championship.
 The following night on the May 23 episode of Raw, The Miz's request for another WWE Championship match was immediately denied and The Miz blamed him.
 Riley proceeded to attack The Miz, and turning face in the process.
 The following week, Michael Cole announced that Riley had been rehired by the Anonymous Raw General Manager and he returned to Raw, as in storyline he had not been eligible to be drafted as he was under contract to The Miz, not WWE.
 Following an argument Riley attacked Cole, before chasing away The Miz who had tried to attack him from behind.

 On the June 6 episode of Raw, Riley teamed with John Cena to face R-Truth and The Miz, with Steve Austin as the special guest referee but were defeated as Cena couldn't trust him.
 On the same show, it was confirmed that Riley would face The Miz at Capitol Punishment.
-At the pay-per-view, Riley defeated The Miz.
+At Capitol Punishment, Riley defeated The Miz.
 The following night on Raw, Riley teamed with John Cena and Randy Orton to take on The Miz, R-Truth and Christian in a six-man tag team elimination match.
 Riley was the first person eliminated, but his team went on to win the match.
 At Money in the Bank, Riley competed in a Money in the Bank ladder match which was won by Alberto Del Rio.
 The following night on Raw, Riley was one of the eight men placed in the WWE Championship tournament but lost to The Miz in the first round, ending their feud.